LunkRat/proximatic-api/README.md

 When installed, the `proximatic` command provides a CLI for managing Proximatic configuration.

 This Python package provides the core for the Proximatic system.

+If you are looking for the turn-key production deployment of Proximatic, see [https://github.com/LunkRat/proximatic](https://github.com/LunkRat/proximatic).

 ## Installation